drishangupta/AI_Hackathon_Finder/README.md

 ## 🚀 The Innovation: Autonomous Tool Generation

-**Hackathon Hunter** doesn't just scrape websites—it **reverse-engineers them in real-time** to create custom discovery tools.
+**FindAthon Prime** doesn't just scrape websites—it **reverse-engineers them in real-time** to create custom discovery tools.
 This is the first deployed AI system that autonomously adapts to any hackathon platform without manual configuration.

 ### 🌐 Live Demo Available
 - **Interactive Website**: Full project showcase with live demonstrations